Kile/Pylondocs/TypeScript.markdown

 //JavaScript
 let x; // variable with name x declared var x; // this is the same as let but has some specialty on the scope (don't use that!) const x; // this signifies, that you won't change its value.
-(You have to initialize it on the same line!
+         // (You have to initialize const variables on the same line you define them!
 How you do that later.)
 // TS
 let x: number; // variable with name x declared with type number
 // var and const are the same as in JS and you can too declare it's type